 Pineapples contain bromelain which can cause uterine contractions and lead to early labour.

-Be sure to check with your doctor before consuming any of these fruits during pregnancy.
-They will be able to assess your overall health, and give you an accurate recommendation of what to consume, and how much.
+For more accurate information on the fruits you should consume and avoid during pregnancy, you should always consult your resident or family doctor.
+They will be able to assess your overall health and give you an accurate recommendation of what to consume, and how much.